 Reporting your earnings if you’re employed

-Your employer may be able to report your earnings automatically through the government’s Real Time Information system (RTI).
+Your employer might be able to report your earnings automatically through the government’s Real Time Information system (RTI).

 You’ll need to find out if your employer has access to the RTI system.

 If your employer has access to the RTI system

 Ask for your employer’s PAYE scheme number and tell your work coach or phone the Universal Credit helpline.